How to write effective B2B social media posts

 1. Length

-To increase your social media engagement, your posts need to be clear and concise.
+Your posts need to be clear and concise to increase your social media engagement.
 Because your audience’s streams and news feeds are full of posts (a.k.a. noise), those that receive the most engagement are the ones that get to the point quickly.
 Here are some findings on social media post length:

 - A study by Compendium shows a LinkedIn post is most effective at 16-25 words.

-- Research from Buddy Media reveals Tweets under 100 characters get a 17% increase in engagement rates.
+- Research from Buddy Media reveals that tweets under 100 characters have a 17% increase in engagement rates.

 - Track Social found that Facebook posts under 70 characters have the highest levels of engagement.